Saturday Night Live best host poll: Was Matthew McConaughey the best guest of the season?

 WANT MORE EW?
 Subscribe now to keep up with the latest in movies, television, and music.

 Below, watch one representative clip from each of the five hosts, just as a small taste of their recent performances.
-You’re not voting on this one sketch alone; be sure to consider the entire episode.
+You're not voting on this one sketch alone; be sure to consider the entire episode.
 Make your pick below, and the host with the least support will be eliminated; the other four will advance to compete against Ryan Gosling on Dec.
-5. Ultimately, we’ll dismiss the less memorable hosts and crown a new Mr. or Mrs. Saturday Night in May.
-Watch and vote below.
+5. Ultimately, we'll dismiss the less memorable hosts and crown a new Mr. or Mrs. Saturday Night in May.
+Vote below.